NexPlayer/Android-SDK/properties.md

 In other words, if this property is set to 70, and `ENABLE_TRACKDOWN` is set to 1, NexPlayer will require that at least 70% of the decoded frames be displayed.
 If less than 70% can be displayed (greater than 30% skipped frames), then the next lower bandwidth track will be selected.

-A performance-based track switch **permanently** limits the maximum bandwidth of tracks that are eligible for play back until the content is closed.
+A performance-based track switch **permanently** limits the maximum bandwidth of tracks that are eligible for playback until the content is closed.
 For this reason, setting this ratio higher than the default value of 70 is strongly discouraged (This differs from the bandwidth-based algorithm, which continuously adapts to current network bandwidth).

 **Type:** integer
 **Range:** 0 to 100